mtford90/siesta/md/docs.md

 });
 ```

+To prevent a field from being serialised return `undefined`.

 ### serialiseField

 `serialiseField` allows overriding the default serialisation on a field-by-field basis.
 If `serialise` is defined, `serialiseField will be ignored.